MySQL Features Unsupported in MemSQL

 Unsupported Feature List

-- warn_level System Variable - how MemSQL behaves when it encounters unsupported functionality is controlled via the
+- warn_level Engine Variable - how MemSQL behaves when it encounters unsupported functionality is controlled via the

 - Errors - SQL statements with unsupported features will be rejected as errors.
 This is the most strict warn level.
 Use this level when you are developing a new application on MemSQL and want to only use features fully supported by MemSQL.